lelegard/arm-cpusysregs/docs/arm64e-on-macos.md

 This is demonstrated in this project which allows an application to manipulate some system registers which are normally accessible to the kernel only.
-To do this, a special kernel module was developed with Linux and macOS variants.
+To do this, a special kernel module was developed with Linux, Windows and macOS variants.

-On Linux, we can change the value of the PAC keys inside a process and observe the impact on the PAC instructions.
+On Linux and Windows, we can change the value of the PAC keys inside a process and observe the impact on the PAC instructions.
 We can conclude that our special kernel module was allowed to read and write the PAC key registers.

 However, on macOS, the same sample code crashes the system.
 Why does accessing EL1